iainctduncan/CSC581/assignment-4/README.rst

 A demo recording demonstrating polyphony, voice stealing, and a patch using LFOs and envelopes on the modulation is in **recordings/my_poly.wav**.
+In the recording, the max voices is set to 3 so that you can hear the bottom voice being stolen for the top note.

 **10**)
 The external includes a message receiving layer and a dispatch table